 "We actually never referred to ourselves as 'gangsta rap'", recalls Ice Cube.
 "That was a term invented by the media for what we were doing.
 We actually called it 'reality rap' because it reflected what we were going through.
 We felt backed into a corner, and that nobody cared about our situation and that our only weapon was our music."

-NWA began life in 1986 when Compton drug dealer Easy-E sought retirement from the 'thug life' following the shooting of his cousin.
-Having earned an estimated $225,000, Easy decided to invest in the hip hop game and founded Ruthless Records alongside record executive Jerry Heller.
-Heller arranged a meeting between Easy and Dr Dre, a local producer/rapper he had seen gigging in clubs.
-Inspired by Public Enemy and Ice-T, Dre had big ideas but lacked the financial means to make them a reality – an alliance with Easy was mutually beneficial.
+N.W.A began life in 1986 when Compton drug dealer Eazy-E sought retirement from the 'thug life' following the shooting of his cousin.
+Having earned an estimated $225,000, Eazy decided to invest in the hip hop game and founded Ruthless Records alongside record executive Jerry Heller.
+Heller arranged a meeting between Eazy and Dr. Dre, a local producer/rapper he had seen gigging in clubs.
+Inspired by Public Enemy and Ice-T, Dre had big ideas but lacked the financial means to make them a reality – an alliance with Eazy was mutually beneficial.
 Together with local MCs Ice Cube and Arabian Prince and Dre's Wreckin' Cru bandmate DJ Yella, the collective of rappers and producers began cutting records to distribute locally.

 Buoyed by their increasing success and infamy, the group, now with new member MC Ren, began work on their debut studio album, 'Straight Outta Compton', completing the album in just six weeks at a total cost of just $8,000.
 The album's lyrics were steeped in brutal realism and set over a cacophony of samples, sirens, scratches, beats and loops.